jrmadsen/madthreading/README.md

 These features are available here.
 Additionally, there is a bit more transparency and simplicity to the inner workings and the overhead has been reduced.
 However, advanced features like flowgraph are not available.
 Is it better than TBB?
-I am not sure but I certainly like it better than OpenMP
+I am not sure but I certainly like it better than OpenMP.

 Side note about OpenMP:
   - There is a common misconception that all you need to do to multithread with OpenMP is add a `#pragma omp parallel`...